Mohammed Yusuf (Boko Haram)

-Mohammed Yusuf (29 January 1970 – 30 July 2009), also known as Ustaz Mohammed Yusuf, was a Nigerian militant who founded the Islamist militant group Boko Haram in 2002.
+Mohammed Yusuf (29 January 1970 – 30 July 2009), also known by his nom de guerre Abu Yusuf al-Barnawi, was a Nigerian militant who founded the Islamist militant group Boko Haram in 2002.
 He was its leader until he was killed during the 2009 Boko Haram uprising.

 Born in Girgi village, in Jakusko, present-day Yobe State, Nigeria, Yusuf received a university education.
 Later he studied more of Islam and became a Salafi.

 Education and beliefs

-According to scholar Paul Lubeck of the University of California at Santa Cruz, as a young man Yusuf was instructed in Shia Islam and associated with Salafism and the teachings of Ibn Taymiyyah.
+According to scholar Paul Lubeck, as a young man Yusuf was instructed in Shia Islam.
 He had the equivalent of a graduate education, according to Nigerian academic Hussain Zakaria.
-Yusuf was never as proficient in English as was reported.
-He believed in the strict application of Islamic law, which represented his ideal of justice according to the teachings of the Islamic prophet, Muhammad.
-Boko Haram hitmen would murder members of other Muslim sects like the Salafist Izala and the Sufi Tidjaniyya and Qadiriya fraternities.
+Yusuf was not as proficient in English as was reported.
+He believed in the strict application of Islamic law, Boko Haram hitmen would murder members of other Muslim sects like the Salafist Izala and the Sufi Tidjaniyya and Qadiriya fraternities.

 In a 2009 BBC interview, Yusuf stated his belief that the concept of a spherical Earth is contrary to Islamic teaching and should be rejected.
 He also rejected Darwinian evolution, and the concept of the condensation cycle that produces rain.
 In the interview he said:

 There are prominent Islamic preachers who have seen and understood that the present Western-style education is mixed with issues that run contrary to our beliefs in Islam, he said.

 Like rain.
 We believe it is a creation of God rather than an evaporation caused by the sun that condenses and becomes rain.

 Like saying the world is a sphere.
 If it runs contrary to the teachings of Allah, we reject it.
 We also reject the theory of Darwinism.